We welcome applications from all candidates; this includes people who have a disability.

 During the application process, we will ask you what reasonable adjustments you would like for the entire process – both for the Online Tests and at the ARC, so please familiarise yourself with the assessments in order to make these selections.

-However, please note that all candidates will need to pass the online test to progress to the assessment centre.
+However, please note that all candidates will need to pass the Online Tests to progress to the Assessment & Recruitment Centre (ARC).

 We ask upfront about reasonable adjustments for all stages to ensure that the recruitment process is streamlined for you.